The Sticky Duo: Free Checking & Bill Pay

 Questions on Converting From Free to Fee

 So we identified a series of threats.
-And through wide-ranging research, you feel that implementing Value-Added Checking might be one way to reignite excitement in your own products and services.
+And through wide-ranging research, you feel that implementing Subscription (Value-Added) Checking might be one way to reignite excitement in your own products and services.
 Great, but you have questions:

 - How will our account holders react to converting their free accounts to fee-based?

-- What are their options if they do not want the new Value-Added Checking account?
+- What are their options if they do not want the new Subscription (Value-Added) Checking account?

 - How can we make a smooth transition?